 Writer Eric Kripke and cast members including Erin Moriarty and Karl Urban reveal what fans can expect when the highly anticipated season 2 starts on Amazon Prime Video.

 The superhero satire became one of the biggest surprise hits of 2019, blending social and political commentary with some of the craziest TV scenes ever allowed on screen.

 An irreverent take on what happens when superheroes - who are as popular as celebrities, as influential as politicians and as revered as Gods - abuse their superpowers rather than use them for good.

 And who are The Boys?
 Led by Billy the Butcher (Karl Urban), The Boys are a powerless group of rebels who embark on a heroic quest to expose the truth about the most powerful ‘Supes’ in the world, The Seven, and the corporate empire backing them, Vought.

-The show proved so popular Prime Video has given season 2 a weekly After Show (Inside the Boys, presented by Aisha Tyler) and season 3 has already been confirmed.
+The show proved so popular Prime Video has given season 2 a weekly After Show (Inside the Boys, presented by Aisha Tyler) and season 3 of The Boys has already been confirmed.